Apply for a dropped kerb

 You cannot assume permission will be given.
 If you have not heard from us within 28 working days, contact us to check the status of your application.

-If you and your neighbour are applying for a shared dropped kerb, you both need to apply for a new vehicle crossing separately.
-Both of you will need to answer yes on the question stating, ‘Is this application for one property?’
-Where permitting, the inspector will approve shared access following site attendance.
-There is an additional admin fee of £59 for an additional crossing, on top of the initial fee's for the original application.
+If you and your neighbour are applying for a shared dropped kerb, you must each submit a separate application for a new vehicle crossing.
+Both of you will need to answer ‘yes’ to the question, ‘Is this application for one property?’.
+Where permitted, the inspector will approve shared access following a site visit.
+An additional administration fee of £63 applies for the extra crossing, in addition to the initial application fee.

 Dropped kerb application fees